Factbox - Contenders, picks for key jobs in Trump's administration

 COMMERCE SECRETARY

-* Wilbur Ross, billionaire investor, chairman of Invesco Ltd (IVZ.N) subsidiary WL Ross & Co
+* Wilbur Ross, billionaire investor, chairman of Invesco Ltd subsidiary WL Ross & Co

 * Linda McMahon, former World Wrestling Entertainment executive and two-time Republican Senate candidate